dbaarda/DLFUCache/RESULTS.rst

 DLFU can beat ARC, for some loads quite significantly, provided the right T is chosen.
-If you had to pick a fixed value, T=4.0 would probably be best, but T=8.0 would be better for expo type loads, and T=2.0 would be better for more walk style loads.
+If you had to pick a fixed value, T=4.0 would probably be best, but T=8.0 would be better for expo type loads, and T=2.0 would be better for more walk or wave style loads.

 The extra metadata used by DLFU compared to LFRU also significantly improves the cache hitrate, particularly for T values larger than 2.0.